rcghpge/pymo/README.md

 - built by Modular Inc.

 ## Overview
 PyMo is a framework designed to leverage the capabilities of the Mojo programming language.
-The goql is to provide a seamless transition for Python developers into the realm of AI, Machine Learning, Deep Learning (AI/ML/DL), and other domains - with the performance enhancements offered by Mojo.
+The goal is to provide a seamless transition for Python developers into the realm of AI, Machine Learning, Deep Learning (AI/ML/DL), and other domains - with the performance enhancements offered by Mojo.
 Since Mojo is designed as a systems programming language, its capabilities go beyond just AI/ML/DL.
 This extends to PyMo as well - it can